appsmithorg/appsmith-docs/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 1. Drag and drop a button widget under business details
 2. Open the buttons property pane and change the label to `View Reviews`
-3. Under Actions, toggle the JS button and paste the following code:
+3. Under Events, toggle the JS button and paste the following code:

 ```javascript
 {{